 One of the most used protocols for file servers, especially since it allows connections and downloads via the Internet, is HTTP.
 It is as user-friendly as FTP, but offers additional security features.

 Depending on the size of the business, file servers may either be virtual or dedicated on-premises servers.
+Some file servers can also support databases, securely managing and storing database information alongside file sharing.
 Smaller companies may also use on-premises workstations that satisfy the network’s storing needs.
 While it is possible to host several file servers on the same hardware server and also install other software servers under the same operating system, it is considered quite risky.
 In such a case, any form of failure affects multiple application servers that are hosted together, thus increasing the chances of disrupting the business’s operations.

 On-premises file servers are easy to use and set up, but maintaining them may prove quite inflexible and difficult.
 Depending on the size of your company, the number of users and the volume of data, the effort required to maintain the folder and directory structure increases.
+To address these challenges, monitoring directories is important to safeguard sensitive data and detect suspicious activities.
 The number of user shares can also quickly become confusing.

 Moreover, if multiple users want file access at the same time, the traffic might generate bottlenecks.